isomerpages/imh-predict/index.md

   - infobar:
       title: About PREDICT
       description: "Preventing Depression: Investigation in Cohorts of its etiology and Trajectory.
-A longitudinal study aims to comprehensively understand depressive disorders."
+A longitudinal study that aims to comprehensively understand depression."
       button: Learn more
       url: /study-information/
   - infopic: